 School drop-off and pick-up times

-Your child’s school will provide details of the school day, including drop off-and pick-up times.
+Your child’s school provides details of the school day, including drop off-and pick-up times.

 School kitchens must comply with the guidance for food businesses on coronavirus, which includes enhanced hand washing and cleaning procedures.